-Matthew has a law degree and a masters (LLM) specialising in competition law.
-He is a member of the Law Council of Australia’s Competition and Consumer Committee, the leading competition policy body in Australia.
+Matthew holds a Masters of Law (specialising in competition law) and a Bachelor of Law.
+He is a member of the Law Council of Australia’s Competition and Consumer Committee, the leading competition policy body in Australia, and the co-editor of the market definition chapter in the leading CCH textbook on Australian Competition law.

 Matthew has advised: